openfoodfacts/openfoodfacts-androidapp/.github/ISSUE_TEMPLATE.md

 **Device and Android version:**

 What make and model device (e.g., Samsung J7) did you encounter this on?
 What Android version (e.g., Android 4.0 Ice Cream Sandwich or Android 6.0 Marshmallow) are you running?
 Is it the stock version from the manufacturer or a custom ROM ?

-**Screen-shots:**
+**Screenshots:**

 Can be created by pressing the Volume Down and Power Button at the same time on Android 4.0 and higher.